I Have No Sex Drive: Mental Health Support For Loss Of Sexual Desire

 Through identifying the symptoms and causes of the variety of sexual problems related to low libido, you can pinpoint solutions that could help you, like changing medications, reducing life stress, and a variety of others.
 Options like seeking online therapy with a licensed professional can also help those experiencing these issues work through past abuse and trauma, improve self-esteem, and gain better communication and coping skills.

-Can lack of sex cause a relationship problem?
+Can a lack of sex or a low sexual desire cause relationship problems?

 What mental health disorder causes low sex drive?

-Is lack of sex a reason to break up?
+Is an unsatisfying sex life a reason to break up?

 Is it normal to not want sex in a relationship?